Automation capabilities of Azure Sentinel

 When you are handling threats that can affect the whole business, every second matters.
 Microsoft Sentinel correlates security alerts and signals from different data sources – applications, devices, services, networks, infrastructure, and users – regardless of their place (on-premises, in Azure, or in any other cloud).

 You can create security playbooks to respond to alerts.
 They are collections of procedural responses to an alert, based on Azure Logic Apps.
 Playbooks can be run manually or configured to be triggered automatically.

 Built-in artificial intelligence (AI) and machine learning mechanisms use Microsoft threat intelligence that analyses signals from different data sources, reducing noise from alerts, minimizing false positives, drilling, and analyzing anomalous events to present incidents that really require attention.

-Below is a real-life example of how Azure Sentinel’s machine learning was used to efficiently minimize signal noise.
+Below is a real-life example of how Microsoft Sentinel’s machine learning was used to efficiently minimize signal noise.

 The service is accompanied by a number of data connectors for Microsoft solutions, providing real-time integration with Microsoft 365 Defender solutions, Microsoft 365 sources (including Office 365), Azure AD, Microsoft Defender for Identity, Microsoft Cloud App Security, Domain name system, Windows Firewall, SQL, and more.

 Through Sentinel, SecOps (Security Operations) teams can receive real-time alerts, remediate incidents through machine learning and AI automation, and use Kusto Query Language (KQL) statements for detection, identification of threats and anomalies, analysis, and proactive hunting.

 Visual and interactive dashboards save time by aggregating reports from different business units.
 This enables decision-makers to get direct insights and analyze their capabilities in a single place.